-Grading Policy: 25% for completing Online Chapter Quizzes and for answering Chapter Class Discussion Questions (i.e. $12 \frac{1}{2}\% + 12 \frac{1}{2}\%=25\%$); 25% for the Midterm Exam; 25% for the Research Paper; and 25% for the Final Exam.
-A Guideline sheet sheet will be posted outlining the requirements for your Research Paper.
+Grading Policy: 25% for Attendance which requires completing Online Chapter Quizzes and answering Chapter Class Discussion Questions (i.e. 12 1⁄2% + 12 1⁄2%=25%); 25% for the Midterm Exam; 25% for the Research Paper; and 25% for the Final Exam.
+A Guidelines sheet will be posted outlining the requirements for your Research Paper.